ibm-cloud-docs/satellite/locations.md

     ```
     {: screen}

 3. Assign your host machine to the {{site.data.keyword.satelliteshort}} location control plane.
-When you assign the host to the control plane, IBM bootstraps your machine.
+When you assign the host to the control plane, {{site.data.keyword.IBM_notm}} bootstraps your machine.
 This process takes a few minutes to complete.
 You can choose to assign a host by using the host ID, or you can also define the label that the host must have to be assigned to the location.

     **Example for assigning a host by using the host ID:**
     ```